18F/handbook/docs/03-policies/security.md

 Developers and themers working on the site codebase (and committing code to Git) must also:

-* Ensure their own code follows Drupal coding standards ([drupal.org/coding-standards](http://drupal.org/coding-standards)) and security standards ([drupal.org/writing-secure-code](http://drupal.org/writing-secure-code)), and is well abstracted and commented throughout.
-The project technical lead (or a designated lead engineer/lead themer or peer-review process) is responsible for reviewing all new/modified code each sprint, and ensuring it meets a high standard of quality.
+* Ensure their own code and development practices follow accepted secure coding standards as described in the Handbook under [Engineering > Security and Compliance](../05-engineering/security-compliance.md).
 * Ensure the standard dev-qa-live process is always followed, such that all changes that may affect site security can be thoroughly tested before being made live.
 * Ensure that external developers (client or 3rd party) working on the site codebase are either:
     * A full part of our developer team, such that they been assessed/trained to have the appropriate skills and are subject to TL code review.